Need assistance in choosing the right insurance plan?

 Whether customer signature is mandatory in the self-certification form?

 Yes, it is mandatory for all forms.
-All the fields in the form are mandatory.
+All fields in the form are mandatory.

 Who can sign the Self-certification form?